artmg/lubuild/help/configure/Desktop.md

 #### icon files

-Although you could specify an icon path in your desktop entry, there are lots inside `/usr/share/icons` which are theme-able, and a few more in `/usr/share/pixmaps` too.
+Although you could specify an icon path in your desktop entry, you could choose one that comes with your distro.
+There are lots inside `/usr/share/icons` which are theme-able, and a few more in `/usr/share/pixmaps` too.